Thanks to support from COGS, we’re excited to offer our community four overnight Te Reo Wānanga

 Who is this for?

 Anyone interested in extending their Te Reo Māori and Tikanga Māori knowledge.
-You may have personal goals, or this would be great professional development to add to your CV.
+You may have personal goals, and although you won't receive a formal qualification, this learning could be great to note on your CV.

 Dates

-Wānanga #3 – Friday 7 Nov & Saturday 8 November
+Wānanga #3 – Friday 7 November & Saturday 8 November CANCELLED

 Programme at each wānanga: